solana-foundation/solana-improvement-documents/proposals/0204-slashable-event-verification.md

 3. Copy the contents of `8sT74BE7sanh4iT84EyVUL8b77cVruLHXGjvTyJ4GwCe` into `S1ashing11111111111111111111111111111111111`

+This is the only protocol change that clients need to implement.
+The remaining proposal describes the function of this program, hereafter referred to as the slashing program.

+### Slashing Program

-This program (hereafter referred to as the slashing program) supports 2 instructions `DuplicateBlockProof`, and `CloseProofReport`.
+This slashing program supports two instructions `DuplicateBlockProof`, and `CloseProofReport`.

-`DuplicateBlockProof` requires 1 account:
+`DuplicateBlockProof` requires 1 account and the `Instructions` sysvar:

-0. `proof_account`, expected to be previously intiialized with the proof data.
+0. `proof_account`, expected to be previously initialized with the proof data.

 `DuplicateBlockProof` has an instruction data of 48 bytes, containing: